 This article will take you through the different cuts of meat make the best jerky, as well as some marinade recipes.
 Or, you can use our tasty and convenient Pit Boss Jerky Kits, featuring 3 brand new flavors: Hickory, Sweet Heat, and Peppered.

-When learning how to make beef jerky, it is important to select the right cut of lean beef.
-The right cut of beef makes all the difference when making great tasting jerky
+When learning how to make jerky, it is important to select the right cut of lean meat, as it makes all the difference when

-The following cuts are the best to use for your jerky:
+If beef is your preference, the following cuts are best to use for jerky: